thesheff17/smtc/README.rst

 ************
 * Git is a piece of software you should store your code in.
 If you have git installed on your machine you can do:
 * git clone git://github.com/thesheff17/smtc.git
+* When you get familiar with python you should take some time and read some resources on git.
+For now I will only show you python.

 operating system -
     * it doesn't matter what operating system you use but I would recommend http://ubuntu.com/ linux.